Contact Us Terms of Use Privacy & Cookies Statement

 • Beach at the Kyriad Saint Malo Centre - Plage/Oyster

 Pack your Breton striped top to fit in while exploring the historic beauty of Brittany.
-The French love this destination for its gorgeous beaches, historic monuments and buildings, tasty culinary scene, and beautiful medieval towns.
-For beaches, the Cote de Granit Rose is particularly popular, thanks to its excellent hiking trails and stunning beaches.
-For towns, try the well-preserved medieval fortress town of Dinan.
+The French love this destination for its gorgeous beaches, historic monuments and buildings, tasty culinary scenes, and beautiful medieval towns.
+The Cote de Granit Rose is particularly popular for beaches, thanks to its excellent hiking trails and stunning beaches.
+For cities, try the well-preserved medieval fortress town of Dinan.
 For history, visit Carnac, a Breton village believed to be the oldest continuously inhabited settlement on the continent.
-It also happens to be a place where you can find France’s version of the Stonehenge, an arrangement of boulders surrounded by a breathtaking landscape.
-While the British are also partial to Brittany, due to its close proximity, you’ll still find the area attracts a large number of French visitors all year round.
+It is also where you can find France’s version of Stonehenge, an arrangement of boulders surrounded by a breathtaking landscape.
+While the British are also partial to Brittany, due to its proximity, you’ll still find the area attracts many French visitors all year round.
 Oh, and don’t overlook the city of Rennes for its eclectic museums, lively nightlife, and top-notch food.